DOC Business Concierge

 Caucasian or European ancestry)

-DOC Business Concierge offers two two-hour sessions with your consultant.
+DOC Business Concierge offers one two-hour session with your consultant.

 Once you select, you will receive an appointment in your preferred personal calendar.
 This will include a Zoom link, which is how you will access your consultation on the date you have selected.